psgonza/bynario_posts/2018-02-17-psa_minikeepass_and_key_files.markdown

 Note: MiniKeePass will automatically select your key file if it has the same filename as your KeePass file but with a .key extension.
 ```

-Basically, you have to upload your data base and the key file ** with the same name **(ie: MyDB.kdb and MyDB.key) to <your_cloud_storage_service>, and then, open both of them with MiniKeePass.
+Basically, you have to upload your data base and the key file ** with the same name **(ie: MyDB.kdb and MyDB.key) to your_cloud_storage_service_here, and then, open both of them with MiniKeePass.
 Otherwise, all you will see in the Key-file screen is "None".

 I learnt it the hard way and I lost 15 minutes of my life trying to import a key file with a different name than the KeePass database.